jbride/libbitcoinpqc/wasm/docs/WASM_CHANGES_ANALYSIS.md

 - **`sphincsplus/ref/utilsx1.c`**: Added `SPX_VLA_FREE` calls and heap allocation
   - **Critical**: Memory management for WASM

+- **Zeroed heap allocations**: All WASM-specific heap allocations now use `calloc()` instead of `malloc()` to ensure buffers start zeroed.
+This prevents accidental reads of uninitialized data when buffers cross the JS ↔ C boundary and adds defense in depth with negligible performance cost at the small allocation sizes used here.

 ### 2.4.
 Heap Allocation Changes (Stack Overflow Prevention)